vimpunk/hugo-blog/content/post/fav-vim-settings.md

 ---
-title: "Favorite Vim Settings"
+title: "Cool Vim Settings"
 date: 2018-09-20T21:49:45+02:00
 draft: false
 tags: [vim]
 author: mandreyel
 ---

-A collection of my favorite vim settings taken from my [vimrc](https://github.com/mandreyel/dotfiles/blob/master/vim/.vimrc).
+A collection of some useful and not-so-obvious things you can do with vim, taken from my [vimrc](https://github.com/mandreyel/dotfiles/blob/master/vim/.vimrc).

 <!--more-->